romrom83/MLCE-texture-pack-builder/README.md

 Those files are used to override any text color and UI in the game, that's also why I'd be more inclined to call them ressource packs and not texture packs!

+If you dont trust the exe you can compile the .py yourself, you just need pillow and tkinter